 My daughter Adley was born in May 2020, in the early days of the COVID-19 pandemic.
 Everything was locked down, and it wasn’t initially clear whether the hospital would allow me to be with my wife until moments before the baby was born.
 Luckily, I was there from induction until birth.
 All 56 hours if you’re keeping score at home.
 Adley was jaundiced and had low glucose levels.
 She was taken to the NICU less than four hours after being born, where she would stay for six days.
 It was stressful, but the real work began when we got home.

 If you’re reading this article, you don’t need me to detail the sleepless nights, constant feedings, and countless diapers.
 By any measure, it’s a big adjustment, but it’s all worth it in the end.
 Nearly two years later, I can confidently say this is 100 percent true.
 At the moment, I wasn’t so sure.
 I always believed I would make a great father.
 By most accounts, I’m a nice and caring guy, so it seemed like a good fit.
 But as the first few days and weeks passed, doubt began to creep in.

 When I Realized I Might Be Struggling With Depression

 My wife had this incredible connection with our daughter.
 Every time she picked Adley up or rocked her to sleep, I could see it on her face.
 For me, it felt more like a chore.
-I was keeping this little human alive who had no idea who I was and no ability to show even the slightest level of appreciation for my sacrifice.
+I was keeping this little human alive who had no idea who I was and could not show even the slightest appreciation for my sacrifice.
 It’s ridiculous to expect appreciation or gratitude from a child whose existence is measured in days and months, but that’s how it felt.
 Then the guilt set in.